leonkaub/MagComPy/README.md

 If you use this software, please cite:

 Kaub, L., Keller, G., Bouligand, C., & Glen, J.M.G.
 (2021).
 Magnetic surveys with Unmanned Aerial Systems: software for assessing and comparing the accuracy of different sensor systems, suspension designs and compensation methods.
-Submitted to Geochemistry, Geophysics, Geosystems on 24 Feb 2021.
+Submitted to Geochemistry, Geophysics, Geosystems.